ThePradox/SolarExportControl/README.md

 **1. What data is my power meter sending?**

 This application needs the value as a number, but your power meter may publish json or an other arbitrary payload.
 You must edit the `parse_power_payload` function to convert the payload to a number.
-See [customize](./docs/Customize.md#required-parse_power_payload) for examples.
+See ['parse_power_payload'](./docs/Customize.md#required-parse_power_payload) for examples.

 **2. How should the calculated limit be formated before publishing it?**

 Maybe your inverter wants the new limit as json?
 For most people it will be as easy as rounding to 2 decimal places.
 You must edit the `command_to_payload` function to convert the new limit command to your desired payload.
-See [customize](./docs/Customize.md#required-command_to_payload)
+See ['command_to_payload '](./docs/Customize.md#required-command_to_payload)

 ## How to run